New England: Colonial period

-On April 10, 1606, King James I of England issued a charter for the Virginia Company, which comprised the London Company and the Plymouth Company.
+On April 10, 1606, King James I of England issued a charter for the Virginia Company, which consisted of the London Company and the Plymouth Company.
 These two privately funded ventures were intended to claim land for England, to conduct trade, and to return a profit.
 In 1620, the Pilgrims arrived on the Mayflower and established Plymouth Colony in Massachusetts, beginning the history of permanent European colonization in New England.

 In 1616, English explorer John Smith named the region "New England".
 The name was officially sanctioned on November 3, 1620, when the charter of the Virginia Company of Plymouth was replaced by a royal charter for the Plymouth Council for New England, a joint-stock company established to colonize and govern the region.
 The Pilgrims wrote and signed the Mayflower Compact before leaving the ship, and it became their first governing document.
 The Massachusetts Bay Colony came to dominate the area and was established by royal charter in 1629 with its major town and port of Boston established in 1630.

 Massachusetts Puritans began to establish themselves in Connecticut as early as 1633.
-Roger Williams was banished from Massachusetts for heresy, led a group south, and founded Providence Plantation in the area that became the Colony of Rhode Island and Providence Plantations in 1636.
+Roger Williams was banished from Massachusetts for theological reasons; he led a group south where they founded Providence Plantations, which grew into the Colony of Rhode Island and Providence Plantations in 1636.
 At this time, Vermont was uncolonized, and the territories of New Hampshire and Maine were claimed and governed by Massachusetts.
-As the region grew, it received many emigrants from Europe due to its religious toleration, economy, and longer life expectancy.
+As the region grew, it received many immigrants from Europe due to its religious tolerance and economy.

-In 1652 the Massachusetts General Court authorized Boston silversmith John Hull to produce local coinage in shilling, sixpence and threepence denominations to address a coin shortage in the colony.
-To that point, the colony's economy had been entirely dependent on barter and foreign currency, including English, Spanish, Dutch, Portuguese and counterfeit coins.
-In 1661 after the restoration of the monarchy, the English government considered the Boston mint to be treasonous.
-However, the colony ignored the English demands to cease operations until at least 1682, when Hull's contract as mintmaster expired, and the colony did not move to renew his contract or appoint a new mintmaster.
-The coinage was a contributing factor to the revocation of the Massachusetts Bay Colony charter in 1684.